 - Wrap the filling in the dough by flattening the dough balls into a circle, placing the ball of filling in the centre, and pushing up slowly until the wrapper completely covers the filling.

-- Serve warm, or refrigerate and then serve cold.
+- In another pot, boil water and add brown sugar and ginger.
+Or warm the soy milk with water and sugar.
+Serve warm, or refrigerate and then serve cold.
 Keep the serving liquid warm so that the filling stays runny.

-- Double the quantities of seeds or peanuts if you are only using one of the two.
+- Double the quantities of seeds or peanuts if you only use one of the two fillings.

-- You will need a blender for the filling, but it can also be made (with considerably more effort) using a mortar and pestle.
+- The fillings will need a blender, but it can also be made (with considerably more effort) using a mortar and pestle.

 - You can replace the peanut and black sesame fillings with other filling flavours such as lotus seed, red bean or taro paste.